TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/moduleversions.md

 ## Resolution

-In your Automation Account> click Modules> click Update Azure modules.
+In your "Automation Account"> click "Modules"> click "Update Azure modules"

 The update takes roughly 15 minutes to complete.
 Once it has completed, attempt to re-run the runbook that may have been failing previously.
 To learn more about updating your modules, see Update Azure modules in Azure Automation.